Course

 Means of Assessment

-(May include, but not limited to, writing and reading exercises, chapter tests, paragraph writing, written homework, preparation, final written exam)
+(may include, but not limited to, writing and reading exercises, chapter exams, paragraph writing, written homework, preparation, final written exam)

-(May include, but not limited to, oral tests, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, final oral exam)
+(may include, but not limited to, oral exams, oral presentations, listening comprehension, conversation lab, attendance, preparation, class participation, final oral exam)

 No single evaluation will be worth more than 20%.